taiamiti/taiamiti.github.io/acknowledgement.md

 </div>

-Special thanks to xx for this greate template
+Special thanks to [Ravi](https://www.raviriley.com/) for  for this great template.
+The theme source code was forked from [this](https://github.com/raviriley/agency-jekyll-theme/) Github project.

-Useful ressources :
-- list them
-- all